a7g4/warp/docs/ARCHITECTURE.md

 as if it was the remote endpoint that it was designed to communicate with and with no changes to the application, the data transport will benefit from the aggregation and redundancy of the warp tunnel.

 ![alt text](warp-tunnel.svg "Figure 1.
 Warp Tunnel")

-In this figure, red boxes represent components running on one computer; green boxes represent components running on a separate computer.

 <!--- TODO: Update this when warp does something smarter  --->
 The warp tunnel will replicate traffic that it receives from the application so that every local interface will send